Literature / Patternist

-- Never Mess with Granny: Anyanwu is several hundred years old, but it doesn't show unless she allows it and it has no affect on her ability to produce supernatural strength.
-The last group of young idiots who that their could jump an old witch got straight-up eaten.
+- Never Mess with Granny: Anyanwu is several hundred years old, but it doesn't show unless she allows it and it has no effect on her ability to produce supernatural strength.
+The last group of young idiots who thought they could jump an old witch got straight-up eaten.

 - Psychic Powers: Doro's breeding program produces people with a wide range of different powers.
 He is looking to produce something similar to himself.
 What he gets is not what he wants.

 - Secret Keeper: Doro has people all over the world who handle business affairs for him.

 - Self-Made Orphan: Doro.
 His parents were the first people he ever absorbed, out of simple fear and confusion.